-Including nearly 50 miles of trails, many of the forest’s paths are paved, making them convenient ways to explore the natural world, even for those traveling with little ones.
+There are nearly 50 miles of trails, and many of the forest’s paths are paved, making them convenient ways to explore the natural world, even for those traveling with little ones.

-Due to its size, it’s a good idea for guests to familiarize themselves with the land’s layout before heading out; this can be done online or at the visitor’s center.
+Due to its size, my advice is to familiarize yourself with the land’s layout before heading out; this can be done online or at the visitor’s center.